28ede1/untitled-asteroids-repo/README.md

   * DoublyLinkedStack.py is the data structure used for menu traversal
   * InputBox.py handles a text input box used for city selection
-  * main.py (version used for running the web game version)
+  * main.py (version used for running the web game version) main.py will use a "mock" version of the weather get request, since the Api used for this project doesn't work as indended for main.py

 ### Design process